Kamidro6530/Kamidro6530/README.md

 ### About me 👋
-Hi everyone, I'm Daniel and I'm looking for my first Job
+Hi everyone, I'm Daniel and I'm looking for my first job

 ## I’m currently learning	📝
 All the theory I need to apply for the position of Junior Android Developer and I am constantly trying to improve my English